pmater/car_localisation_server/README.md

 Compiling them is as easy as going into their folders, entering "cmake ." then "make".
 Their .so files are found in their lib folders.

 # Network setup
-On every machine in the network run the command "export ROS_MASTER_URI=http://*******:11311", where the asterisks are replaced by the hostname of the main machine.
+On every machine in the network run the command "export ROS_MASTER_URI=http://192.168.1.1:11311", which is the static IP address of the main server.
 Can also add this line to the bottom of .bashrc to make it automatic each boot.

+# Network explanation
+Unfortunately, every device has been assigned a static IP address due to the limitations in place.
+The switch can't act as a DHCP server, so every IP address is static.
+Also, the switch can't act as a DNS server so we can't use convenient host names.
+I've chosen to use 192.168.1.x IP addresses because the default IP address of the LIDAR is 192.168.1.201, and I want to leave it as default so that in the future it'll be easy for people to connect to.
+It may be possible to run a DNS and DHCP server on the main computer, but I don't want to dive into that.